Analysis of Legal Documents via Non-negative Matrix Factorization Methods: Discussion and Future Works

-In this paper, we first provide an exposition of popular variants of NMF and then analyze the difference as well as similarity in results from applying and implementing those methods on the important and previously unstudied data set obtained from by CIP.
-We then identify the meaningful lexical topics, uncover hidden semantic structure, and predict the decision and crime type of unlabeled and new case files.
+Therefore, the purpose of machine learning methods, in our case, is more informative rather than conclusive when it comes to decision-making.
+While applying those methods to other data sets, users should pay attention to privacy and potential bias.
+Sensitive variables related to people's personal information shall be removed, such as names, addresses, etc. Bias is a constant topic in machine learning algorithms, such as word embeddings \citep{bias_article}.
+The algorithms should not take people's gender, race, religion, or different dialects they speak into account; To mitigate those biases while preserving the properties of the word embedding, we should also consider some debiasing methods \citep{bias_paper, bias_article}.
+See also \citep{blodgett-etal-2020-language} for a nice discussion of the benefits and pitfalls of such debiasing approaches.

-In the future, we hope to capture contextual phrases instead of a single word to increase the interpretability of the resulting topics.
+Across all the topic modeling results generated from initial letters, we constantly observed topics consisting of Spanish words.
+Although the way we pre-process the initial letter data set and the implementation of NMF variants is not able to handle multilingual data, these topics of Spanish stop word topics could help CIP notice the existence of multiple languages in the initial letters.
+In the future, to better include those initial letters in Spanish, or even other languages, into Topic Modeling algorithms, we could apply Multilingual Unsupervised and Supervised Embeddings (MUSE), which take into account the polysemy of words, to translate them into English \citep{conneau2017word}.
+Given the syntax complexity of many languages, we hope to capture contextual phrases instead of a single word to increase the interpretability of the resulting topics.
 We can achieve this by utilizing n-grams instead of mono-grams when building tf-idf vocabularies.
 Since, some important keywords may be short phrases, applying n-grams can generate keyphrases so that potentially improve our model's flexibility in capturing meaningful topics.
 We also wish to apply Non-negative Tensor Factorization methods to the CIP data to honor the often multidimensional structure of the data.
 For example, utilizing time information of each case can help CIP understand the distribution of cases chronologically.
 As CIP constantly receives new cases over time, we plan to update our topic clustering results utilizing information from those new cases via an online version of NMF.